egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 Is it because of convenience?
 Or complacency?
 Or doubt?

 Or because of the fear of being taken advantage of?
-Or because of the risks?
+Or because of possible risks?
 The fear of failure?
 Would the price be too high?

 How can we overcome our inner resistance?

 It's when we pursue a higher purpose.
-When our purpose is greater than ourselves, something stronger than our desire for comfort, security, and acceptance.
+When our goal is greater and stronger than our desire for comfort, security, and acceptance.
 Then, obstacles won't scare us.
-Instead, they make us grow and overcome initial resistance.
+Instead, they make us grow and overcome inner resistance.

-When we care enough to be willing to pay the price, we take courage and get involved.
+When we pursue an important cause and care enough to be willing to pay the price, we don't let anyone or anything scare us.
+We take courage and get involved.

 We speak up, stand up, and take action.

-We do good.
+Do good.

 Jesus had such a purpose.
 Paul of Tarsus had.
 Martin Luther King Jr. had.
+Nelson Mandela had.
+Many others had.

-We have.
+As followers of Jesus, we have.